enviodev/docs/docs/HyperIndex/Advanced/performance/database-performance-optimization.md

 #### Structuring Schema

 - Ensure fields frequently used in queries are indexed.
-- Use composite indices for queries filtering on multiple fields.
+- Use composite indices for query filtering on multiple fields.
 - Avoid unnecessary indices on fields rarely used in queries.

 #### Optimizing Hasura GraphQL Queries